 This is a one-semester course, with one grade given at the end of the semester.
 The grade will consist of two elements, each equally weighted.

-2. Class Participation.
+1. Class Participation.
 Attendance, punctuality, and the degree of informed class participation are included.
-This part of the grade will include preparation of an agency report and a paper for the course.
 Please give notice if you will be unable to attend a particular class session.

 REGULATORY FRAMEWORK ASSIGNMENT